Interested in joining our team?

 Strong training in the following areas are a BIG plus: biochemistry, mass spectrometry, mitochondrial bioenergetics, metabolism, or mouse physiology.
 Candidates with a strong background in computational biology looking to gain experience in molecular metabolism are encouraged to apply.

 Candidates should be highly motivated and have a strong research history as indicated by publications in high quality international journals.
 Candidates must be motivated to acquire fellowships to support your work at McGill.

 If you are a McGill student looking for a lab, email me (firstname.lastname@example.org) your future goals and why you would like to join the Kazak lab.
 We always have room for motivated and enthusiastic grad students!

 If you are looking for a graduate student position in the our lab and are not currently at McGill, you will need to apply to the Biochemistry Department

 The lab uses a wide variety of molecular biology and biochemical approaches in cultured mammalian cells as well as methods to study physiology in genetically engineered mice.
-Commonly used techniques include: molecular cloning, mass spectrometry (metabolomics and proteomics), respirometry, RNA interference, Western blotting, quantitative RT-PCR, and fluorescent microscopy.
-In addition, physiological approaches are used such as in vivo metabolic phenotyping (body composition, indirect calorimetry, glucose homeostasis, high fat feeding, thermogenesis).
+Commonly used techniques include: molecular cloning, mass spectrometry (metabolomics and proteomics), respirometry (mitochondrial and cellular bioenergetics), RNA interference, Western blotting, quantitative RT-PCR, and fluorescent microscopy.
+In addition, physiological approaches are used such as in vivo metabolic phenotyping (indirect calorimetry, glucose homeostasis, high fat feeding, thermogenesis, body composition).

-If you are currently a McGill University undergraduate student who is keen to pursue graduate studies in the future, please email me (firstname.lastname@example.org) with your prior experience, relevant coursework, a description of how much time you plan to spend in lab, and what interests you about our area of research.
+If you are currently a McGill University undergraduate student who is keen to pursue graduate studies in the future, email me (email@example.com).
+We are happy to have enthusiastic undergrads join our team!